Child care and day camps

 - Provide adequate amounts of high touch materials, such as art supplies, in order to minimize sharing between children.

-- Have children outside wherever possible, including play time, snack time, and for learning activities.
+- Include the use of outdoor space when possible, including play time, snack/meal time, and for learning activities.

 See the following links for additional information, guidance, or resources that may assist you in the development of your plan.

-- BC Centre for Disease Control: COVID-19 Public Health Guidance for Childcare Settings (updated July 8, 2020)
+- BC Centre for Disease Control: Public Health Guidance for Childcare Settings (updated February 12, 2021)

 A PDF version of the industry protocols is available for printing.